hexian000/kcptun-libev/README.md

 "obfs": "// name here"
 ```

-Currently only one obfuscator implemented: `dpi/tcp-wnd`.
-It behaves like a HTTP service and cannot be probed without knowing the pre-shared key.
+Currently one obfuscator is implemented: `dpi/tcp-wnd`.
+It behaves like a HTTP service and cannot be probed without the pre‑shared key.

-With obfuscator enabled, kcptun-libev will directly send IP packets over raw sockets.
+With obfuscation enabled, kcptun-libev sends IP packets over raw sockets.
 Therefore, Linux capability [CAP_NET_RAW](https://man7.org/linux/man-pages/man7/capabilities.7.html) is required.
-For example, the following command may works on some Linux distributions:
+For example, the following commands may work on some Linux distributions:

 ```sh
 # run as root and drop privileges after necessary setup